Mahad410/taotnpwaft/website/WEBSITE.md

 Switcher to turn on/off Light / Dark Mode

 `Logged in` gives priveledges to user:
+Users set as an admin will be able to:
+Users set as a moderator will be able to:
 [] Add other users/members as 'friends' // Friend Request
-[] Create blog post with correct priveledges
+[] Create and/or edit blog post

 ## About (about.html)

 * Group History

   * Initial members on YouTube live stream chat and Facebook Groups
+  * Group was created on: March 7th, 2020

-  * Created Discord
+  * Created Discord in M2020

 * Who, what, when, where, etc
   Why do we exist?
 What do we do?
 Who we are?
 Where are we found?